achtnullzwei/Doorman/docs/en/changelog/firmware.md

 - **Renamed Ring to Open Entities**
   The [Ring To Open](https://doorman.azon.ai/guide/features/ring-to-open) entities are now labeled as `RTO: Door Name – Setting` to reflect the updated configuration structure, improving clarity and consistency.

+- **Renamed Intercom Model Entity**
+  The `Intercom Model` setting has been renamed to `Indoor Station Model` for more consistency with the documentation and to better reflect its purpose.

 - **Renamed Nuki Lock**
   The `Nuki Lock` entity has been renamed to `Apartment Door` for better alignment with the naming convention used for other doors.